Yo-Joshwa/CLICK_and_COLLECT/README.md

 </ul>
 <hr>
 <h2>Overview</h2>
-<p>CLICK_and_COLLECT is a full-stack e-commerce platform designed to empower developers with a modular, scalable architecture.
+<p>ClickCollect is a full-stack e-commerce platform designed to empower developers with a modular, scalable architecture.
 It combines a React-based frontend with a robust Node.js backend, featuring comprehensive API routes for orders, products, users, reviews, and cart management.
 The project emphasizes maintainability and developer experience through a rich component library built with Radix UI, Tailwind CSS, and Redux Toolkit, ensuring consistent, accessible interfaces.
 Seamless integrations with PayPal for payments and Cloudinary for media management streamline critical workflows.
-Whether you're building a new online store or enhancing an existing one, CLICK_and_COLLECT provides the tools and structure to accelerate development and deliver engaging shopping experiences.
+Whether you're building a new online store or enhancing an existing one, ClickCollect provides the tools and structure to accelerate development and deliver engaging shopping experiences.
-<strong>Why CLICK_and_COLLECT?</strong></p>
+<strong>Why ClickCollect?</strong></p>
 <p>This project simplifies the complexities of modern e-commerce development.
 The core features include:</p>
 <ul class="list-disc pl-4 my-0">
 <li class="my-0">🧩 <strong>Component Library:</strong> Reusable, accessible UI components for a cohesive user experience.</li>